Atarashihi/WHSTechNotes/journal.md

  I think working in a virtual store is beneficail because it open up more jobs.
 You see,  many people have been working completely virtually for years.
 And virtual stores will just add a more accessible mean for income for many people.
 For example, a person who cant walkcan wqork at thier computer fromn home.
 Or, a deaf individual

 # October 14, 2025
- My prompy was for an interactive jorror story about jewish struggles during WW2.
-Heresa the link : https://shadowsofhistory.my.canva.site/wwii-jewish-survivor-interactive-horror-story
+ My prompt was for an interactive horror story about jewish struggles during WW2.
+Here is the link : https://shadowsofhistory.my.canva.site/wwii-jewish-survivor-interactive-horror-story

 # October 20, 2025
 | Name        | Class       | Seat        |